 The school strategy team offers additional intensive interventions to students.
 These interventions are usually done on an individual basis, outside of the classroom.
 It is important to note that any student can receive intensive interventions, even if he or she does not have an intervention plan.

 According to research, 80% of students in a classroom will benefit from effective and rigorous instruction.
-As for the other pupils, 15% of them will need special support and 5% will require intensive support. (source: Fuchs and Fuchs, 2001)
+As for the remaining students, 15% will need special support and 5% will require intensive support. (source: Fuchs and Fuchs, 2001)